mitp7/mitp7/README.md

 						</a>
                     </p>
                     <p><strong>HTML, CSS, JavaScript</strong></p>
-		    <p>Fylo is a web template that I created targeting companies that work with online cloud services.
+		    <p>Fylo is a web template that I created targeting companies that provide online cloud services.
 This is available for anyone to use and showcase their business.</p>
                 </div>
             </td>
         </tr>